To be always reforming

 The Reformation was a historical movement of the church during the 16th century which resulted in the Protestant form of the Christian faith.
 To be reformed is to happily consider oneself as part of that historical tradition and the principles it recovered and emphasized.
 Here are a few good resources:

 The Reformation highlighted key essential beliefs of Christianity.
 To be reformed means one follows and closely adheres to the doctrines the Reformation emphasized.
 These things include a conviction that salvation is by grace alone, through faith alone, in the person and work of Christ alone, revealed in Scripture alone, all for the glory of God alone.
-These "five
+These "five alones" are popularly known as the "five solas".
+It's a God-centered orientation which cherishes the truths of election and predestination as being critical to the Christian faith.

-Tim Challies wrote a great piece showing the place of Reformed doctrine within Christian theology and how it compares with other ideas and movements: Reformed: A Definition.
+Tim Challies wrote a great piece showing the place of Reformed doctrine within Christian theology and how it compares with other ideas and movements:

 Reformed creeds, like the Three Forms of Unity, the Westminster Confession or the London Baptist confession essentially provide a clearly articulated rallying base for the principles of reformed doctrine.
 There are others but those three are the most well known and most subscribed to.